protontypes/open-sustainable-technology/README.md

 - [Custom Scripts Sentinel Hub](https://github.com/sentinel-hub/custom-scripts) - A repository of custom scripts to be used with Sentinel Hub.
 - [sentinelhub-py](https://github.com/sentinel-hub/sentinelhub-py) - Download and process satellite imagery in Python using Sentinel Hub services.
 - [Food and Agriculture Organization Map Catalog](https://data.apps.fao.org/) - Allows to easily share geographically referenced thematic information between different organizations.
+- [Net Zero Tracker](https://zerotracker.net/) - Create the definitive global resource for collating, assessing and presenting the scale and quality of net zero pledges across nationals, sub-nationals, companies and other entities.

 ### Curated Lists